April Fools' Day + 10 Health Benefits of Laughing

 Their response being: “place a sprig of spaghetti in a tin of tomato sauce and hope for the best”.

-The following days news declared the film a hoax.
+In the following days, the news declared the film a hoax.

 Titanic Replica Prank